Four Arctic Islands

-During the ‘night’ (what is night, when the sun never sets?), we have passed Prins Karls Forland and have arrived in the magnificent Kongsfjord.
+During the ‘night’ (what is night, when the sun never sets?), we have passed Prins Karls Forland and arrived in magnificent Kongsfjord.
 Our first landing will be at Ny Ålesund.
 This settlement is in fact further north than Longyearbyen, making it THE northernmost town.
 But… is a group of scientific stations, a post office and a single shop open for a few hours a real town?
 You will have to judge for yourself.
-The setting is nice, the scientific projects are very interesting, and so is the town history.
-The Captain will try to get alongside, so we can enjoy an easy walk through the area.
+The setting is spectacular, and the scientific projects are as fascinating as the history of the town.
+The Captain will bring the Ocean Albtros alongside if possible, so we can enjoy an easy walk through the area.

-In the afternoon, we continue further north into the fjord system, and depending on the ice situation, we may do a Zodiac cruise along the Lilliehöök Glacier front… or enjoy a lecture onboard from our expert Lecture team.
+In the afternoon, we continue further north into the fjord system, and depending on the ice situation, we may do a Zodiac cruise along the front of the Lilliehöök Glacier… or enjoy a lecture onboard from our expert Lecture team.

 We have now entered North West Svalbard, which was declared a national park in 1973.
 The day could begin with a Zodiac cruise in Danskergattet, looking for seals in Virgohamna, before crossing from Danskøya to Amsterdamøya to make a landing at Smeerenburg, the legendary whaling town of 17th century.
 200-plus men were living – and quite often dying – here in the heyday of blubber production, once Svalbard's most important industry.

 There are several interesting places to visit in this northwestern corner of Spitsbergen.
-If conditions allow we’ll make a landing on Ytre Norskøya, where whalers would have their lookout posts.
+If conditions allow we’ll make a landing on Ytre Norskøya, where whalers once kept watch for prey.

 CRUISING TOWARDS THE PACK ICE, POLAR BEAR COUNTRY

 During the day, lectures on polar mammals, Arctic egology, culture or a variety of other subjects can be enjoyed on board while we look out for wildlife.
 Should we get into the pack ice where the sea usually is calm, a Zodiac cruise will be arranged.

-At the end of the day, we will start cruising towards the Jan Mayen.
+At the end of the day, we will start cruising across the Greenland Sea towards Jan Mayen.

 WE MAKE A SHORE LANDING BY ZODIACS ON JAN MAYEN, AT THE FOOT OF THE 2200 METER BEERENBERG VOLCANO

-Approximately in the middle of the North Atlantic lies the enigmatic volcanic island of Jan Mayen lies approximately equidistant between Svalbard, Greenland and Iceland.
-If not exactly in the middle, at least it is located precisely on the Mid Atlantic Ridge, the reason for its volcanic existence.
-And enigmatic it is, not only because of its isolation but also due to the almost perpetual clouds and fog that hovers above it.
-Jan Mayen belongs to Norway, and the mountain Beerenberg is one of the higher of Norway’s 300 summits above 2,000 meters.
+The active volcanic island of Jan Mayen lies approximately equidistant between Svalbard, Greenland and Iceland.
+If not exactly in the middle of the Greenland Sea, it is located precisely on the Mid Atlantic Ridge, the reason for its volcanic existence.
+And enigmatic it is, not only because of its isolation but also due to the almost perpetual clouds and fog hovering over it.
+Jan Mayen is part of the Kingdom of Norway, and the volcanic Mt.
+Beerenberg is one of Norway’s 300 summits above 2,000 meters.

 The island is inhabited by only 18 persons, running the meteorological station and the Norwegian Defense.
 We will try to go ashore at the narrowest part of the island, from either south or north, depending on the prevailing wind and surf.
 The volcanic origin is visible all over with cinder cones, lava flows and the Mount Fuji-like appearance of Beerenberg looming above.
 After a pleasant stroll on the narrow isthmus we board the Zodiacs, to continue our voyage west.

-SCOUTING THE PACK ICE, ITTOQQORTOORMIIT AND THE FJORD OF SCOREBYSUND, NORTH EAST GREENLAND
+SCOUTING THE PACK ICE, ITTOQQORTOORMIIT AND THE FJORDS OF SCOREBYSUND, NORTH EAST GREENLAND

-During our approach to Greenland, we will scout the coast carefully looking for wildlife along the pack ice and cruise into the fjords in the most unique and unspoiled nature of North East Greenland.
-We will try to make landings at Bear Island and Cape Brewster, and to visit Ittoqqortoormiit, the only settlement in the Scoresbysund region.
-With only 470 inhabitants it is one of the most isolated towns in Greenland only accessible by helicopter and boat in short time in the summer.
+During our approach to Greenland, we will scout the coast carefully looking for wildlife along the pack ice, after which we cruise into Scoresbysund - site of some of the most unique and unspoiled nature in Northeast Greenland.
+We will aim to make landings at Bear Island and Cape Brewster, and to visit Ittoqqortoormiit, the only settlement in the Scoresbysund region.
+With only 470 inhabitants, it is one of the most isolated towns in Greenland, if not the world, only accessible by helicopter and boat during a short window in midsummer.

-The town is located at the longest fjord in the world, Scoresby Sund.
-We will explore this fjord and hope to be able to offer kayaking, Zodiac cruises and landings on shore as weather and ice conditions permitting.
+The town is located at the mouth of the longest fjord in the world, Scoresbysund.
+We will explore this magnificent fjord system, and hope to be able to offer kayaking, Zodiac cruises and landings on shore as weather and ice conditions permit.

 BLOSSEVILLE COAST.
 AT SEA TOWARDS ICELAND

-Possibly the most dramatic coast outside of Antarctica, the Blosseville is guarded by Greenland’s highest mountains and steepest fjords – and a belt of pack ice which before global warming would keep out any adventurous sailor for years.
-The recent decade has had warmer summers and much less ice which enables ice strengthened vessels, such as ours, to venture along the coast, on lookout for stunning wildlife, abandoned Inuit settlements and otherworldly landscapes.
+Possibly the most dramatic coast outside of Antarctica, the Blosseville is guarded by Greenland’s highest mountains and steepest fjords – and a belt of pack ice which could once deny access to adventurous sailor for years.
+The recent decade has had warmer summers with much less ice, which enables ice strengthened vessels such as ours to venture along the coast, on lookout for stunning wildlife, abandoned Inuit settlements and otherworldly landscapes.

-On our last day of this remarkable voyage we set course for Iceland and its capital of Reykjavík.
+On our last day of this remarkable voyage we set course for the Icelandic capital, Reykjavík.